FdoTorres1/node-express-template/README.md

-# Gulam Node - Express template
+# Node - Express template

 This is a basic template for developing projects using ```NodeJS``` environment, `Express.js` framework and the `Sequelize` ORM.

-## Set up

-- Clone the repository
-- Install `yarn` if not intalled
-- Run `yarn install` to add install dependencies
-- Create local database for the app
-- Set up environment variables

 ## Dependencies